CelloSerenity/iOS-26-Sideloading-and-JIT-Complete-Walkthrough/install-getmoreram.md

-# Get More Ram
+# Setting up Get More Ram
-- Open [this link](https://github.com/hugeBlack/GetMoreRam/releases/download/nightly/Entitlement.ipa) to download Get More Ram (appears as `Entitlement.ipa` in Files).
-This application increases the memory limit on sideloaded apps imposed by iOS.
+1. Open [this link](https://github.com/hugeBlack/GetMoreRam/releases/download/nightly/Entitlement.ipa) to download Get More Ram (appears as `Entitlement.ipa` in Files).
+This application increases the memory limit on apps which is imposed by iOS/iPadOS.
 It can boost performace for apps such as DolphiniOS, and is required for apps such as MeloNX and Amethyst.
-- Install Get More Ram to LiveContainer and run it.
+2. Install Get More Ram to LiveContainer and launch it.
-- In Settings, select "Sign in".
+3. In Settings, select "Sign In".
 Use your Apple Account credentials to log in.
 If the app crashes, just try again.
-- In navigate to "App IDs" and select "Refresh".
+4. In navigate to "App IDs" and select "Refresh".
-- Select anything including "livecontainer" or "liveprocess", and select "Add Increased Memory Limit".
+5. Select anything including "livecontainer" or "liveprocess", and select "Add Increased Memory Limit".
 If a bunch of text appears underneath with no mention of an error, you did it correctly.
-- Navigate back to SideStore, and reinstall LiveContainer (or SideStore+LiveContainer) via the .ipa (so the new entitlement takes effect).
-(Note: If your LiveContainer expires \[you go 7 days without refreshing] you will need to repeat this whole process).
+6. Navigate back to SideStore, and reinstall LiveContainer via the [.ipa](https://github.com/LiveContainer/LiveContainer/releases/download/nightly/LiveContainer.ipa) so the new entitlement takes effect.
+(Note: If your LiveContainer expires \[you go 7 days without refreshing] you will need to repeat this page's process).

 ## Next:
 Navigate to StikDebug's Settings page and scroll to the bottom.
 Is "TXM" or "Non-TXM" displayed: